Blog Articles

 Should You Choose a NAS or a SAN?

-Difference between storage area network and network attached storage is obvious: whereas NAS is an endpoint device, SAN is a network of devices that act as one.
-Network area storage device is far simpler and cheaper to buy and maintain.
-Setting up a storage area network requires knowledge, practice and continuous maintenance.
+The difference between a SAN and a NAS is obvious: whereas a NAS is an endpoint device, a SAN is a network of devices that act as one.
+Network area storage is far simpler and cheaper to buy and maintain.
+Setting up a storage area network requires knowledge, practice, and continuous maintenance.
 It also costs a lot to build one.

-If you need storage for backup or data sharing within small teams - you are better off with a NAS.
-If you require high input/output speeds, you have servers and applications that need to communicate with each other - hire a professional to build you a SAN.
+If you need storage for backup or data sharing within small teams, you are better off with a NAS.
+If you require high input/output speeds, or you have servers and applications that need to communicate with each other, hire a professional to build you a SAN.

 FREE WHITEPAPER